sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 4.2 "config reload" flow

-  There are two possible options:
-  1. When the user runs "config reload", it will not affect the loglevel state.
-In this case, if the user wants to load the loglevel_db.json into the LOGLEVEL DB he will execute a cold reboot.
-  2. When the user runs "config reload", not only the config_db.json will load into the CONFIG DB, but also the loglevel_db.json will load into the LOGLEVEL DB.
+  When the user runs "config reload", not only the config_db.json will load into the CONFIG DB, but also the loglevel_db.json will load into the LOGLEVEL DB.

   - We will **not** create similar CLI command to "config reload".
 The "config reload" command is necessary for features that can only configure from the config_db.json; this ability is unnecessary in the persistent loglevel feature.

   Link to the place in the code that loads the config_db.json into the CONFIG DB: https://github.com/Azure/sonic-utilities/blob/ca728b8961812a28e3542b206417755f4fe2ba89/config/main.py#L1401